-They are fully wax potted to prevent microphonic feedback and offer braided two conductor wiring.
+They are fully wax potted to prevent microphonic feedback.
+They also offer braided two conductor wiring.
 Can’t get more vintage than that.

 Electronics And Strings

 The neck is really easy to get around on and the action is great.
 I really dig the quality of the instrument, it’s a solid machine for sure.
 The one piece guitar creates a really cool vibe and feel in your hands.
-Depending on what amp you are plugged into, this guitar will resonate like crazy and inspire you to rock and roll.
+Depending on what amp you are plugged into, this guitar will resonate like crazy.
+You are sure to be inspired to rock and roll.

 If you don’t have a guitar with a P-90 in it, this would be the one to add to your arsenal for just the quality alone.
 The neck is comfortable and easy to play, hardware is rigid and sound is spot on.

-The guitars being released today are improving in quality while remaining low in price.
+The guitars being released today are improving in quality.
+All while remaining low in price.
 This is another example of great instruments for less and simply cannot be beat!